Tiendil/tiendil-org-content/content/posts/2024-02-21-hello-en-world/en.md

 A few words about me:

 - By occupation, I am a software developer, mostly backend, mainly in Python.
-- For most of my career, I worked in game development on big projects and own indie games.
+- For most of my career, I've been working in game development on big projects and own indie games.
 - I like playing games, reading books, and writing long-reads about partially complex topics.

 You can find more about me: